ZentCashFoundation/Docs/Exchangers/ZTC-Bit2Me/How-To-Buy-Zents-on-Bit2Me.md

 ![](./IMG/bit2me-1.png)

 Once you have registered, enter your email and you will find this Bit2Me message to verify your account.
 Click on **Confirm** **Email**.
 If the button doesn't work, copy the attached link to your browser to confirm it.
 In this easy and simple way you will have your email account verified.
 (If you haven't received the message yet, click the **Resend Email** button.

-Remember to check your spam folder as well.)
+> Remember to check your spam folder as well

 When you confirm your account, you can edit your profile, create a username, and link your phone number if you wish.